promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 </div>

 Things to note:
-- There are nearly as many paths back as there are paths forward.
+- There are nearly as many paths backward as there are paths forward.
 - It takes a significant amount of iterative work to answer a single question.
 - People are doing most of this work; not AI.
 - Sometimes you cannot answer the question because the information does not exist in the data.